nicdwilson/wizard-hat-toolkit/PLUGIN_UPDATES.md

 ## Troubleshooting

 ### Common Issues
-1. **Updates not detected**: Ensure plugins were installed via Plugin Management module
+1. **Updates not detected**:
+   - Ensure plugins were installed via Plugin Management module
-2. **GitHub API errors**: Verify GitHub token has proper permissions
+   - Check that plugin main file is correctly identified (check browser console logs)
+   - Verify update key matches WordPress format: `{plugin-folder}/{main-file.php}`
+2. **Repository refresh issues**:
+   - Check browser console for detailed git operation logs
+   - Verify repository branch (master vs main) is correctly detected
+   - Ensure repository path is correctly configured
+   - Check that git is accessible in PATH
+3. **Plugin activation errors**:
+   - Verify WooCommerce is installed and active for dependent plugins
+   - Check that `skipPlugins: false` is being passed (check logs)
+   - Ensure plugin was active before update if expecting reactivation
-3. **Update failures**: Check Local logs for detailed error information
+4. **Update failures**: Check Local logs and browser console for detailed error information
-4. **Settings not saving**: Ensure Local has proper file system permissions
+5. **Settings not saving**: Ensure Local has proper file system permissions

 ### Debug Information
 - All update operations are logged to Local's logger
 - Error details are provided in the Plugin Updates UI
 - Update status is displayed in real-time
+- **Repository Refresh Logging:**
+  - All git operations (fetch, pull, rev-list) are logged with detailed output
+  - Git command stdout/stderr is captured and displayed in browser console
+  - Branch detection and remote branch information is logged
+  - Commit counts and update status are logged at each step
+  - Logs are sent to browser console via IPC events for easy debugging

 ## Dependencies